 SARS: Emerged 2002.The NHS reports there were 8,098 reported cases and 774 deaths.
 Death rate: 10%

 MERS: Emerged 2012.
 The World Health Organisation reports that it has infected 2,519 people (2012 until 31 January 2020), causing 866 deaths.
 Death rate: 34%

 Covid-19: Emerged 2019.
 Over 90 million cases of Covid-19 have been reported globally (very many cases are not tested for or reported in some countries, so the true figures are much higher).
-At the end of September 2020, global coronavirus deaths passed one million and as we approach the end of January 2021, deaths have now surpassed two million and over 100,000 have died in the UK.
+At the end of September 2020, global coronavirus deaths passed one million and as we approach the end of January 2021, global deaths have now surpassed two million and over 100,000 have died in the UK.
 See the WHO dashboard here for the latest figures.
 Death rate: between 0.7 and 3.4%.
 Estimated at 3.2% by the World Health Organisation in March 2020.
 It is too early to know how many of those infected will die as a result, which is known as the infection fatality rate.
 Countries with more elderly populations will have higher IFRs.